SkeldJS/Hindenburg/README.md

 Hindenburg is a completely customisable, performant and scalable Among Us server, complete with plugins and a sophisticated and configurable anti-cheat.

+With unparalleled support for [Reactor](https://github.com/NuclearPowered/Reactor), it's perfect for developers and for private modded game servers.

 It uses [SkeldJS](https://github.com/skeldjs/SkeldJS) to interface with the Among Us protocol, as well as keeping state.